Roman4u/my-tempapp/README.md

     - **Framework: React.js**
         - First, the app requires various data from the user such as a numerical input and a unit of temperature.
-        - Next, depending on what the user inputs, this data needs to be stored in a place where the entire app can access it, and update it accordingly, so it can be used by other parts of the code; e.g. converting a numerical unit from celsius to fahrenheit.
+        - Next, depending on what the user inputs, the data needs to be stored in a way where the entire app can access it and update it accordingly.
+This is important because the data will be used by other components; e.g. converting a numerical unit from celsius to fahrenheit will be the job of one component while retrieving said data will be work of another component.
+This type of organized structure based on component functionality will also allow me to track errors more efficiently.
-        - Thus, due to the complexity of how data needs to be organzied and managed efficiently, I decided to use React.js because of its component based structure and state management functionality; i.e. components that manage their own state as well pass data throughout the app.
+        - Thus, due to the complexity of how data needs to be organzied and managed efficiently, I decided to use React.js because of its component based structure and state management functionality; i.e. components that manage their own state as well as pass data throughout the app.

             * **Component structure**:
                 * The components have been appropriatedly separated based on their functionality: